 Booth Falls — The iconic day hike

-The perfect hike should be three things: challenging but not impossible; short enough to finish in half a day; and end with a spectacular reward from nature.
-The popular, somewhat crowded Booth Creek Trail is all of this, but it is the nature reward that makes this hike iconic.
+The perfect hike should be three things: challenging but not impossible; short enough to finish in half a day, and end with a spectacular reward from nature.
+The popular, somewhat crowded Booth Creek Trail is all of this, but it is the natural reward that makes this hike iconic.

 Fall Creek Trail — Experience the fun of one of the valley’s favorite lakes